Written by Barkman Concrete Published on January 6th, 2023

 - Communication is key.
 Clearly explain what you want, and ensure that they understand.
 What are their payment terms?
 Are you okay if the project goes over budget?
 Do they offer insurance?
 Who will be my contact person?
 When will be the start and end date?
 Even if a question seems obvious, it is important to communicate it.

-- Ask for references of previous jobs.
+- Ask for references for previous jobs.
 Ideally, see if you can talk to some of their previous clients and ask them what their experience was.
 How many years have they been in business?
 If they can provide certifications as well, that’s a plus.

 - Look at their previous work.
 Many contractors have Instagram accounts and post photos regularly.
 Do you like their work?
 Does it fit with your taste and the home project you envisioned?